edrohler/telerik-tse-tasks/2/TSE-task2_notes.md

 Additionally, thank you for the feedback on the demo description being difficult to follow.
 Your feedback is important to us and as a result, we have begun the process of updating the documentation.
 Please continue to let us know how we are doing by using our forums, contact forms or other means of communication.

 Lastly, I hope that I have provided you with all of the necessary information to make your decision and look forward to supporting you as a Telerik customer.

-Please let me know if you have any additional questions or if you request has been resolved.
+Thank you again for contacting Telerik Support Services and please let me know if you have any additional questions and if you request has been resolved.

 Sincerely,